 Building your mobile applications is very easy with Appcircle no matter what platform and language you are using.
-You can connect your repositories from Github or Bitbucket to Appcircle.
+You can connect your repositories from GitHub, Bitbucket or GitLab to Appcircle.

 You can also connect to public repositories directly or use SSH for custom repository connections.
 If you want to try out Appcircle, you can find sample apps for different frameworks in Appcircle GitHub.

 Appcircle will fetch all your branches and commits in your repository and lets you build any commit you want to test your application.

 Configure your build profile and select project parameters, signing options, distribution profiles and environment variables.
 Your project will be built using these settings and options.